B4rawasz/Launchpad-OBS-Control/README.md

-# Launchpad OBS control
+# Launchpad OBS Control
- You now coan control your's OBS witch Launchpad!!!
+ You now can control your OBS witch Launchpad!!!

 !!!Work in progress!!!